Today is all about our IKEA Billy Bookcase Hack. How we turned IKEA’s Billy Bookcases into a wall of built-ins!

 We purchased and put together the following IKEA Billy Bookcase items: (4) Billy Bookcases 31.5″x79″x11″ (4) Billy Bookcase Height Extension 32″x14″x11″ (8) Oxberg Doors.

-Other items we used: 1×10 MDF trim for top; 1×6 MDF trim for sides; 1×4 MDF trim for between each shelf; 2x4s & OSB crown molding for top; Benjamin Moore Simply White paint for all of the trim pieces.
+Other items we used: 1×10 MDF trim for the top; 1×6 MDF trim for sides; 1×4 MDF trim for between each shelf; 2x4s & OSB crown molding for the top; 5 1/4″ crown molding; Benjamin Moore Simply White paint in eggshell for all of the trim pieces; caulking & nail filler.
+Everything is linked at the bottom of the post.

 We then built a platform for the bookshelves to sit on to make the 1st shelf even with the 6″ base molding we removed and will put back on later.

 Next, pieces of wood trim were attached to both walls and the ceiling.
 We used screws where we could hit wood, and sheetrock anchors where we couldn’t.
-This wood trim will be used later to attach the finish trim to.
+This wood trim will be used later to attach the finish trim.

 The bookcases are then installed on top of the platform.
-(You can see the wood piece mentioned in previous step above.)
-We evenly spaced the bookshelves so the trim pieces would be equal between each shelf as well as against the wall.
+(You can see the wood piece mentioned in the previous step above.)
+We evenly spaced the bookshelves so the trim pieces would be equal between each shelf and against the wall.

 The spacing between the wall and bookcases is bigger than the spacing between each shelf (and obviously will be different for everyone depending on wall size,) but what is consistent is the measurement between the left bookcase and the wall and the right bookcase and the wall, as well as the distance between each shelf.